 Zürich, 26 January 2022 – If you have ever opened an account at an online bank or activated a prepaid SIM card, you will be familiar with the procedure involved: to verify your identity, you must use a computer or a smartphone to start a video chat with an employee who then checks your identification document and, most importantly, compares the biometric photograph with your actual appearance.
 Video Ident, an innovation on the POSTIDENT verification service offered by Deutsche Post, spares you the trip to the post office branch – but does not solve all the problems companies encounter.
 In particular, the availability times, which are restricted to staff working hours, are no longer fit for purpose in an era of 24/7 online shopping.
-The future belongs to an automated process that can be used at any time, is entirely reliable and cheaper to boot: it’s time to talk about identity proofing or ID proofing.
+The future belongs to an automated process that can be used at any time, is entirely reliable and cheaper to boot: it’s time to talk about identity verification or ID verification.

-ID proofing brings identity verification technology to the next level.
+ID verification brings identity verification technology to the next level.
 All it requires is the customer’s identity card, the actual customer and an Internet-enabled device equipped with a camera – such as a smartphone, laptop or tablet.
 During the ID check, the customer’s facial biometrics are compared with their identification document, requiring no human intervention.

 Demand across all industries